+From the player's perspective this wasn't necessarily a bad thing as arcades started cleaning up and remodeling / decorating their arcades to make a better play experience for the players.
+(And to try and attract more customers) Arcades that prevailed often had small luxuries like cheap drink vending machines, free drink services (i.e. small drink cup for every game played) or benches and couches to sit on between games.
+Sometimes it may have been the only arcade around the area so it probably would have survived regardless if anything was done to the arcade or not.
+These small luxuries still do exist today, though it can mostly be seen with other game series where the staff has installed headphone jacks or more comfortable chairs or section off areas around the games to minimize external distractions while playing.
 One arcade chain in particular that thrived was Konami's own "Circo Porto".
-Although there were a few of these arcades spread out across Japan, arguably the most popular was the one in Shinjuku, which despite thrived being situated on the fringe of the then-infamous red district of light Kabukicho.
-The employees of the arcade all were indirectly Konami employees and as such occasionally ran official Konami-sponsored events including weekly score attack tournaments (small ones).
-They had multiple machines of each game series, including a then- stunning four DDR machines side by side.
-There was also a small section of the arcade devoted to the sale of Bemani/Konami merchandise as well, though the goods tended to be overpriced and the not main of focus the arcade anyway.
-In the eyes of the music game fans at the time, Konami could do no wrong.
+Although there were a few of these arcades spread out across Japan, arguably the most popular was the one in Shinjuku, which thrived despite being situated on the fringe of the then-infamous red light district of Kabukicho.
+The employees of the arcade were all indirectly Konami employees and as such occasionally ran official Konami-sponsored events including weekly score attack tournaments (small ones).
+They had multiple machines of each game series, including a thenstunning four DDR machines side by side.
+There was also a small section of the arcade devoted to the sale of Bemani/Konami merchandise as well, though the goods tended to be overpriced and not the main focus of the arcade anyway.
+In the eyes of the music game fans at the Konami time, could do no wrong.